- Introduction

 Life Spine, Inc. v.
 Aegis Spine, Inc. is a case filed by Life Spine, a medical device company, against Aegis Spine, a competitor in the same industry, involving a spinal implant device called the ProLift Expandable Spacer System that is made and sold by Life Spine.

-The two companies entered into a distribution agreement where Aegis Spine was obligated to distribute the ProLift to hospitals and surgeons.
+The two companies entered a distribution agreement where Aegis Spine was obligated to distribute the ProLift to hospitals and surgeons.
 As part of the agreement, Aegis Spines committed to safeguarding Life Spine’s confidential information, serving as a fiduciary for the company’s property, and refraining from reverse-engineering the ProLift.
 Despite its contractual obligations, Aegis Spine shared the details about the ProLift with its parent organization, intending to assist in developing a rival spinal implant device.

 The parent organization later released a competing product to that effect.
 Upon discovering the same, Life Spine filed a lawsuit against Aegis Spine for breach of the distribution agreement and misappropriation of trade secrets.

-Aegis Spine is currently disputing the injunction because it was based on a flawed legal conclusion: a company can retain trade secret protection for a device that it has already publicly disclosed via patents, marketing, and sales.
+Aegis Spine is currently disputing the injunction based on a flawed legal conclusion: a company can retain trade secret protection for a device it has already publicly disclosed via patents, marketing, and sales.
 The Seventh Circuit affirmed the district court’s decision and further determined that.
 In contrast, public-domain information cannot be considered a trade secret.
 A limited disclosure, on the other hand, does not terminate all trade secret protection.

 The Seventh Circuit concluded that Life Spine did not publicly disclose the specific information it sought to safeguard by patenting, marketing, and selling the ProLift.
 Thus, Life Spine’s trade secrets were not in the public domain but available only to Aegis Spine, a party to the confidentiality agreements.